 1. Bako National Park

-If you love wildlife and nature,then 37km from Kuching is Bako National Park , a wildlife sanctuary that’s a bit like The Jungle Book adventure Take a 30 minute boat ride to the island, and you will see free-roaming wildlife from macaques to the bearded pig, endangered proboscus monkeys and more.
+If you love wildlife and seeing them roaming free in nature, then 37km from Kuching is Bako National Park , a wildlife sanctuary that’s a bit like The Jungle Book adventure .
+Take a 30 minute boat ride to the island, and you will see free-roaming wildlife from macaques to the bearded pig, endangered proboscus monkeys and more.
 The island has 16 clearly marked trails, ranging from easy to challenging.
 Most trails take you along wonderful and diverse vegetation or unique and jaw-dropping landscape, beaches or streams.
 While some travelers try to experience this in a day trip, an overnight stay at one of the lodges is a inexpensive and worthwhile adventure.
 Wildlife roams at night too, and the park offers a wonderful night safari, perfect for children of all ages.
 Bring a flashlight!
 Read my review and watch my video for more reasons to visit!

 Admission: National Park entrance fee of RM10 .
 The park has dorms and cabins.
 All accom in Bako is managed by the national parks office.
 Accommodation ranges from very basic (15 RM per night dorm room bed) to a 2 person private chalet (RM157.50).
 Book reservations ahead.